techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 If the participants list in a channel doesn't accurately reflect the users who are actively connected to the channel, ask the users who aren't appearing on the list to try the following steps:

-1. Leave and reconnect to the Walkie Talkie channel.
+1. Disconnect and reconnect to the Walkie Talkie channel.
 1. Switch channels.
 1. Send at least two transmissions.
 This action can potentially add the user back to the participants list.
 1. Close, and then reopen Walkie Talkie (if on an iOS device).